 - The defendant did not act willfully.
 A key element of most RICO offenses is that the defendant deliberately broke the law.
 If the defense attorney can show that the defendant lacked criminal intent, then the prosecutor’s criminal case may fall apart.

 - The police committed misconduct.
 Prosecutors rely on thorough police searches to find evidence to prove that the defendant committed racketeering.
 But occasionally law enforcement officers cut corners and seize evidence without a warrant (or without a legal reason to forgo getting a warrant).
 In such cases, the defense lawyer could file a motion to suppress evidence, which requests that the court disregard the unlawfully obtained evidence.
 If the court agrees with the motion, the prosecution could be left with insufficient evidence to prove guilt beyond a reasonable doubt.

-Nevada has its own racketeering law (NRS 207.400).
-Nevada law requires that the defendant’s two (or more) predicate crimes occur within five years of each other.
+Nevada has its own racketeering law under NRS 207.400.
+Nevada’s RICO law requires that the defendant’s two (or more) predicate crimes occur within five years of each other.
 Under federal law, the time limit is 10 years.